-LEGAL • TAX • ACCOUNTING
+LEGAL · TAX · ACCOUNTING

 Boga & Associates, established in 1994, has emerged as one of the premier law firms in Albania, earning a reputation for providing the highest quality of legal, tax and accounting services to its clients.
-The firm also operates in Kosovo (Pristina), offering a full range of services.
-Until May 2007, the firm was a member firm of KPMG International and the Senior Partner/Managing Partner, Mr. Genc Boga was also a Senior Partner/Managing Partner of KPMG Albania.
+The firm also operates in Kosovo (Pristina) offering a full range of services.
+Until May 2007, the firm was a member firm of KPMG International and the Senior Partner/Managing Partner, Mr. Genc Boga, was also the Senior Partner/Managing Partner of KPMG Albania.